joelhelbling/cuke_writer/README.md

 now.
 Or it could be run manually whenever you darn well please.
 So let's leave the "when" and "how" details in your hands.

-It also won't generate the step definitions you'll need to run your generated features.
+It also won't generate the step definitions you'll need for running your generated features.
 You'll want to write those yourself since they're so important!

 What It _Will_ Do Soon
 --------------------